Strongly coupled inert scalar sector with radiative neutrino masses: Scalar potential and scalar mass spectrum

-which has four distinct eigenvalues.
-The lightest eigenstate is identified as the SM Higgs boson, $h$, while the other three massive states correspond to physical fields which we name $\Sigma_1$, $\Sigma_2$, and $H_3^0$.
+and which has four distinct eigenvalues.
+The lightest eigenstate is identified as the $126$ GeV SM-like Higgs boson, $h$, while the other three massive states correspond to physical fields which we name $\Sigma_1$, $\Sigma_2$, and $H_3^0$.
 Symbolic expression for the masses are very extensive to be included in this section, so we will simply work with their numerical values.

 The squared mass matrix for the neutral CP-odd visible scalar fields in the basis $\left(\phi_I^0,\Sigma_{1I}^0,\Sigma_{2I}^0\right)$ is given by: